zzx66699/Google_Spreadsheet/README.md

 # Google_Spreadsheet
-This includes all the operators about Google Spreadsheet.
+This includes all the operators & functions about Google Spreadsheet.

 Source: Google Data Analytics Certificate